HarbourMasters/Shipwright/README.md

 If you still cannot get the tool to work, join our [Discord Server](https://discord.com/invite/BtBmd55HVH) and ask for help in the `#support` text channel.
 Keep-in-mind that we do not condone piracy in any way.

-#### Running the Ship of Harkinian
+### Running the Ship of Harkinian

 Launch the game.
 If the window immediately closes, or if there are visual artifacts, you may have selected the wrong rom in the OTRGui tool.

-Congratulations, you are now sailing with the Ship of Harkinian!
-Have fun!
+Currently, DirectX 11 and OpenGL is supported on Windows and Linux.
+Change the renderer by opening the `shipofharkinian.ini` configuration file in notepad and add `sdl` to `gfx backend` for OpenGL or leave blank for DirectX.

 ## Take the Survey
 Want to use cartridge readers in tandem with the OTRGui?